-- SSH must be enabled. - You must have a license registration code for the agent instance from Teradici (as part of a Teradici Cloud Access subscription). - The desktop machine requires the following ports to be open: TCP 443, TCP 60443, TCP 4172, and UDP 4172. - Your GPUs must be licensed with their manufacturers (if required). - You must have super user (root) privileges and be able to issue sudo commands. - If you are using a PCoIP Local License Server, PCoIP Local License Server, you'll need to know it's URL and port numbers.
+- · SSH must be enabled. - You must have a license registration code for the agent instance from Teradici (as part of a Teradici Cloud Access subscription). - The desktop machine requires the following ports to be open: TCP 443, TCP 60443, TCP 4172, and UDP 4172. - You must have super user (root) privileges and be able to issue sudo commands. - If you are using a PCoIP Local License Server, PCoIP Local License Server, you'll need to know it's URL and port numbers.